pzerone/WebVirt/docs/docs/usage.md

 scp -r backend root@<proxmox_ip>:  # Require SSH server inside proxox host
 ```

-Now on the proxmox host, run the following to install python3 venv and install the dependencies:
+Now on the proxmox host, run the following to install `python3-venv` and install the dependencies:

+!!!
+Note
+    The backend is written with python 3.12.
+Make sure `python3 --version` returns a version greater than or equal to 3.12
 ```bash
 apt install python3-venv
 cd backend